-Systems engineering is a recognized method of developing systems in the car and oil industries, and in computing, networking, communications and research and development.
-With a master’s degree in Systems Engineering, you will be qualified to participate in and lead the development of large complex products and systems that require the involvement of many disciplines.
+Systems engineering is a recognized method of developing systems in the motor and oil industries, computing, networking, communications and R&D. A master's degree in Systems Engineering will qualify you to participate in and manage the development of complex products and interdisciplinary systems .

 What you will learn

-Systems Engineering is an interdisciplinary master’s degree programme which focuses on how to design and manage complex engineering systems throughout the life cycle of products.
-Systems engineering is the ultimate tool for the rapid translation of knowledge into competitive products and services.
+Systems Engineering is an interdisciplinary master’s degree programme that focuses on how to design and manage complex systems throughout the life cycle of products.
+Systems engineering is the ultimate tool for the rapid conversion of knowledge into competitive products and services.

 You can choose to specialize in the following areas: Systems Engineering, Subsea Engineering, Embedded Systems, Business and Management, Industrial Domain and Product Development.
 Other specializations at other colleges or universities are also possible for our students.

-All instruction is in the form of intensive teaching sessions.
-The systems engineering subjects have one week of intensive instruction followed by ten weeks for working on a project assignment.
-Some of the elective subjects will have 3 x 3 days of instruction.
-In addition to attending the intensive sessions, you must set aside time for work on project assignments.
+All tuitionis arranged as intensive sessions.
+The systems engineering subjects consist of one week of intensive instruction, followed by ten weeks for working on a project assignment.
+In addition to attending the intensive sessions, you must set aside time for completing project assignments.

-Your master’s thesis will be linked to development projects in the company where you are employed or have your placement.
-Six months of the programme will be available for you to work on your master project.
-You will have supervisors from both industry and USN.
+The master thesis will be linked to development projects in the company where you work.
+At least six months of the programme will be allocatedto you for completing your master’s project.

 This part-time programme is worth 90 credits.
 It consists of four mandatory subjects, four elective subjects and one master thesis.